aminebadraoui/MNFST-RAG-UI/docs/implementation/build-deployment.md

 # Deployment Guide

-Complete guide to deploying the RAG Chat Admin Dashboard to production, compatible with various hosting providers and PostgreSQL databases.
+Complete guide to deploying the MNFST-RAG Admin Dashboard to production, compatible with various hosting providers and PostgreSQL databases.

 ## 🎯 Deployment Overview

-The simplified multi-tenant RAG Chat system is designed for flexible deployment on various hosting platforms with PostgreSQL as the database backend.
+The simplified multi-tenant MNFST-RAG system is designed for flexible deployment on various hosting platforms with PostgreSQL as the database backend.

 ### Deployment Architecture